Kevin12J/cse15l-lab-reports/lab1.md

 ^C
 [user@sahara ~]$
 ```
+Using the `cat` command with no arguments will place the terminal in a state where each user input is repeated back.
 There is no intial output but the user can type in different things and have them outputed again.
 The user can exit this state by pressing [ctrl]+[c].
 ### directory as argument
 Call the `cat` command as `cat lecture1` in the directory `/home'
 ```